Communication-Efficient Local Decentralized SGD Methods: Discussion

+The connectivity is measured by $\rho$, the second largest absolute eigenvalue of $\W$.
+The network connectivity $\rho$ has impact on the convergence rate via $\rho_{s, t-1}$.
+Each update scheme corresponds to one way that $\rho_{s, t-1}$ depends on $\rho$.
 Generally speaking, well-connectivity helps reduce residual errors and thus speed up convergence.
 If the graph is nicely connected, in which case $\rho$ is close to zero, then the update in one node will be propagated to all the other nodes very soon, and the convergence is thereby fast.
 As a result, the bounds in Theorem~\ref{thm:bound} are much smaller due to $\rho \approx 0$.
 On the other hand, if the network connection is very sparse (in which case $\rho \approx 1$), $\rho$ will greatly slows convergence.
 Take LD-SGD with $\IM_T^1$ for example.
 When $\rho \approx 1$, from Theorem~\ref{thm:scheme1}, the bound of $A_T \approx \frac{1}{1-\rho} \frac{I}{2I_2}$ and the bound of $B_T \approx (\frac{1}{1-\rho} \frac{I}{I_2})^2$, both of which can be extremely large.
 Therefore, it needs more steps to converge.

-\paragraph{Effect of variance $\sigma^2$ and $\kappa^2$.} Undoubtedly, the existence of $\sigma^2$ and $\kappa^2$ negatively affects convergence.
-The former is common in stochastic optimization due to the variance incurred by computing gradients.
-The latter results from the nature of non-identical data distribution.
-Non-iid data is very commonplace in Federated Learning.
-The fact that $A_T \le B_T$ shows the impact of non-iid data is much stronger than that of stochastic gradients.